TL;DR

 Calculated Industries 3415 Qualifier Plus IIIx Advanced Real Estate Mortgage Finance Calculator | Simple Operation | Buyer Pre-Qualifying | Solves Payments, Amortization, ARMs, Combos, FHA, VA, More

-SPEAKS YOUR LANGUAGE with keys clearly labeled in residential mortgage finance terms like Loan AMT, Int, Term, PMT….
+SPEAKS YOUR LANGUAGE: Keys clearly labeled in residential mortgage finance terms like Loan AMT, Int, Term, PMT.
+This…

 As an affiliate, we earn on qualifying purchases.